hartwigmedical/hmftools/linx/README.md

--fusion_gene_distance | distance upstream of gene to consider a breakend applicable (default = 100K) -restricted_fusion_genes | restrict fusion search to specified genes, separated by ';' -write_vis_data | write output to for generation of Circos clustering and chaining plots -log_debug | logs in debug mode
+-fusion_gene_distance | distance upstream of gene to consider a breakend applicable (default = 100K) -restricted_fusion_genes | restrict fusion search to specified genes, separated by ';' -write_vis_data | write output to for generation of Circos clustering and chaining plots -write_all_vis_fusions | Write visualiser data for all fusions including non-reportable -log_debug | logs in debug mode

 ### Running LINX from the HMF MySQL database